markamdev/wrdcntr/README.md

 The goal of this application is touching area of language processing.
 The NLP (Natural Language Processing) topic is large and complex, much beyond this simple exercice.
 To make this exercise possible to be finished following assumptions/shortcuts has been done:

 - all words are processed in lower-character version only (including "I", "Mr." and so on)
-- application defines a list of special "words" that are processed in different way ("I'm" or "You're" are expanded to two words "I am" and "You are" respectively, "i.e." is stored in statistics as a one string with dots)
+- application defines a list of special "words" that are processed in different way ("I'm" or "You're" are expanded to two words "I am" and "You are" respectively, "i.e." is stored in statistics as a one string with dots) - it is only a sample, not a full possible list
+- sentences are strings finished with one of the following characters:
+- - "." (dot) when not attached to special word/abbreviation
+- - "?", "!", ":" and ";"
--
+- - "\n" (newline)